 - A. Reading Assignments: In addition to the required texts, students will individually select theoretical and other readings appropriate to their topic of choice.
-These readings will be reflected in the reference list of the paper required for the course. - B. Written Assignments: There will be one (1) graded paper required for this class.
-This will be discussed in class. - C. Exams: There will be no examinations. - D. Other Assignments: There will be one (1) required class presentation in which students will present the main points of their paper.
+These readings will be reflected in the student's theory presentation and annotated bibliography paper required for the course. - B. Written Assignments: There will be one (1) graded paper required for this class.
+This will be an annotated bibliography that will include a summary, reflection, and connection.
+This will be discussed in class. - C. Exams: There will be no examinations. - D. Other Assignments: There will be one (1) required class presentation in which students will present a theory.
+This will be discussed n class.

-VI.
+VII.
 Evaluation and Grading